More About Professional Corporations

 We’ve been asked many times by various lawyers whether they can form an LLC.
 Unfortunately, the State Bar of California does not certify LLCs for the purposes of practicing law.
 This is based on the underlying Corporate Code concerning Professional Corporations.

-A professional corporation is the entity of choice for law firms in California.
+A professional law corporation is the entity of choice for law firms in California.
 Seek the help of a corporate lawyer to help you form your s corp properly.
 Any mistake or missing document in the formation of a corporation can cause a ton of expensive legal issues in the future.
 An expert, like Incorporation Attorney, will prepare all the necessary documents and requirements so that your law firm is correctly registered and formed.

 +Read the answer

-Lawyers need to form a professional corporation if they plan to start a law firm in California.
+Lawyers need to form a professional law corporation if they plan to start a law firm in California.
 Here are a few of the considerations when forming this entity of choice:

 What are the California State Laws and Codes that Law Firms Must Abide by?